The Cartels and Leniency Review: Germany

 While compliance programmes may exempt undertakings and associations of undertakings from supervisory liability for acts by ordinary employees, they will not be useful once legal representatives or individuals who are entitled to exercise managerial functions (i.e., directors, officers and certain senior employees) commit a competition law offence themselves.

 ii Exclusion from public tenders

-A final decision finding that an undertaking committed a competition law infringement may lead to the exclusion of that undertaking from public award procedures for a period of three years following the decision.49 The Competition Register Act50 requires the FCO to operate the 'Competition Register', which enables contracting authorities to consult bidders' past behaviour in a unified nationwide electronic system and to refrain from awarding contracts to firms previously engaged in cartel practices.
+A final decision finding that an undertaking committed a competition law infringement may lead to the exclusion of that undertaking from public award procedures for a period of three years following the decision.54 The Competition Register Act55 requires the FCO to operate the Competition Register, which enables contracting authorities to consult bidders' past behaviour in a unified nationwide electronic system and to refrain from awarding contracts to firms that have previously engaged in cartel practices.

 iii Criminal sanctions

 Bid rigging is the only anticompetitive conduct that also constitutes a crime under Section 298 of the Criminal Code; however, since corporate criminal liability does not exist in Germany, only individuals can commit the crime (both representatives and employees).
 The FCO must refer proceedings against individuals to the public prosecutor's office under Section 41 of the Administrative Offences Act.
 Although cooperation with the FCO may be relevant as a mitigating factor in criminal proceedings, cooperation generally does not preclude criminal proceedings or sanctions.